CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 > Value: *number*

 ## 2.4 "place_monster"
 **optional** Spawn single monster.
 Either specific monster or a random monster from a monster group.
-Is effected by spawn density game setting.
+Is affected by spawn density game setting.
 > Value: [ array of {objects} ]: [ { "monster": ... } ]

 | Identifier | Description